MartinKayz/Online-school/README.md

 On cloning or forking the project
 Create a virtualenv and then activate it

-Run pip install requirements.txt to install all the dependencies of the project to get started
+Run ```pip install -r requirements.txt``` to install all the dependencies of the project to get started

-Run a python manage.py makemigraitions to make reflect all the model changes of the project
+Run a ```python manage.py makemigraitions``` to make reflect all the model changes of the project

-Followed by a python manage.py migrate to make changes to the database
+Followed by a ```python manage.py migrate``` to make changes to the database

-You can now run a python manage.py runserver to run a lightweight Django server and then visit http://127.0.0.1:8800/ to see the index page of the site
+You can now run a ```python manage.py runserver``` to run a lightweight Django server and then visit http://127.0.0.1:8800/ to see the index page of the site

 Please note that
 Everything on the site can be changed to provide a better way the students will get the information